Felix-Paetsch/stoff/Docs/source/PatternLib/stages.rst

     .. js:function:: advance_stage()

-        Advances the :doc:`PatternConstructor <pattern_constructor>` to the next stage (so the stage after this one).
+        Advances the :doc:`StageProcess <parent>` to the next stage (so the stage after this one).

-**Source File**: ./PatternLib/pattern_stages/initStage.js
+**Source File**: ./Core/Stages/base_stages/initStage.js

 .. _init_stage:

 .. js:class:: InitStage

    ``class InitStage extends baseStage``
    This stage marks the beginning of the construction of a sewing pattern.
-It is used inside the :doc:`PatternConstructor <pattern_constructor>`.
+It is used inside the :doc:`StageProcess <parent>`.

    **Constructor**: